This article explains how to enable or disable File History in Windows 11.

 Computer Configuration\Administrative Templates\Windows Components\File History

-Double-click the Turnoff File History settings on the right to open.
+Double-click the Turn off File History settings on the right to open.
 When the settings open, check the box next to Enable to disable File History.

 How to enable File History on Windows 11

-If you change your mind about File History and you want to re-enable File History, simply reverse the steps above.
+If you change your mind about File History and you want to re-enable File History, reverse the steps above.
 If disabled in group policy, navigate to the File History settings and check the box next to Not Configured.

 Next, go to the Control Panel, System and Security category ==> File History, and click the Turn on File History button.